Divyanshi0016/EpiTrack/README.md

 **EpiTrack** is a full-stack epidemic spread prediction system built for the CodeCure Biohackathon (Track C).
 It combines three fundamentally different modelling approaches — gradient boosting, deep learning, and classical compartmental epidemiology — to forecast disease spread, estimate outbreak risk, and identify the key drivers of transmission.

-All outputs are packaged into a single interactive Streamlit dashboard with a global risk map, real-time R₀ tracking, and SHAP-based feature importance analysis.
+All outputs are packaged into an interactive multi-page Streamlit application featuring a forecast dashboard, a global risk map, SHAP-based feature importance analysis, and **EpiBot** — an AI-powered epidemic assistant that answers natural language queries about outbreak risk, safe travel, and country-specific situations.

 ---